Claims Payment Policy & Other Information

 Claims must be submitted and received by us within 24 months after the service takes place to be eligible for benefits.

-Claim forms must be submitted to:
+Claims forms with attached itemized bill must be submitted to:

 Blue Cross and Blue Shield of Alabama